Iran's Rouhani rejects violence but vows 'space for criticism'

 200 ARRESTS IN TEHRAN

-It followed reports that 200 people had been arrested in the previous night's unrest in Tehran and officials confirmed two people had been killed in the small western town of Dorud.
+Two hundred people were reported to have been arrested in Saturday night's unrest in Tehran, and officials confirmed two people had been killed in the small western town of Dorud.

 In an apparent attempt to stave off more unrest, the authorities began blocking access to photo sharing and online messaging services on mobile phones, including Telegram, which the government accused of being used to foment violence, local media and Telegram's CEO said.